hike-eclat/docs/docs/experiment_eip.rst

 In this experiment, we set up a testbed with a different topology.
 We have four routers connected as shown in the figure above.
 The testbed will create a tmux session with multiple windows.
 One for each router, plus 1 more window for routers r2 and r3 where the eCLAT daemon will be running.
 Lastly, a MAIN window, a MAPS window and a DEBUG window.

-You can re-attach to the tmux by running the script: ``cd /opt/eclat-daemon && scripts/resume-tmux.sh``.

 You can kill the entire session by running: ``cd /opt/eclat-daemon && scripts/kill-tmux.sh``.
 But you don't need to manually kill the session before starting a new one, as this operation will be performed automatically.